-Winter: Regulation pinafore, striped blouse, tie, cardigan/sweatshirt, green tights or ¾ green socks
+Winter: Regulation pinafore, white blouse, tie, cardigan/sweatshirt, green tights or ¾ green socks

-Summer: Regulation checked dress, cardigan/ sweatshirt, sun hat and plain white ankle socks,
+Summer: Regulation dress, cardigan/ sweatshirt, sun hat and plain white ankle socks,

-Boys: Regulation beige shirt, tie, jumper/sweatshirt, grey trousers, grey socks, a sun hat and short trousers are worn in summer.
+Boys: Regulation white shirt, tie, jumper/sweatshirt, grey trousers, grey socks, a sun hat and short trousers are worn in summer.

 Regulation green, fleece lined, coat and blazer for boys and girls.